MustafaMuhammadKhan/Tray_Level_Detection/README.md

 ## Where this stands

 This was a pilot, not a finished product.
-It ran fine on CPU for testing, but it wasn't built with real-time deployment, multiple cameras, or live alerting in mind — that'd be the next step if the shop wanted to actually put this into daily use.
+It ran fine on CPU for testing, but it wasn't built with real-time deployment, multiple cameras, or live alerting in mind, that'd be the next step if the shop wanted to actually put this into daily use.

 ## Known rough edges

 - Lighting changes and awkward camera angles can throw off the empty-region masks
 - Long occlusions can occasionally cause a tray to lose its tracked ID and get treated as "new"
-- Right now it's tuned for one specific camera setup — a different angle or tray layout would probably need re-tuning the thresholds
+- Right now it's tuned for one specific camera setup, a different angle or tray layout would probably need re-tuning the thresholds